teleplayer123/teleplayer123/README.md

 Similarly, I have Penetration Testing skills in exploiting vulnerabilities in C code on both Linux ans Window's OS.
 In addition, I am knowledgeable in computer Networking, with a strong understanding of network protocols and the OSI model, as well as network packet construction as can be seen in my project [Packet Analysis](https://github.com/teleplayer123/packet_analysis_v1.2).
+I have professional experience with Wired and
+Wireless network architecture and automating throughput testing for single and multi-client test cases.
+I have experience working with popular network throuput testing software such as Iperf and Ixia Chariot.
+Another programming language I am comfortable with is C#.
+An example can be seen in my project [ProcessManager](https://github.com/teleplayer123/ProcessManager).
-My knowledge of hardware consists of flashing builds development boards over JLink as well a UART, and SWD.
-Similarly I have hands on experience with [serial protocols](https://github.com/teleplayer123/SerialComTools) such as I2C, SPI, and UART as well as professional experience with debugging and interfacing with Bluetooth and BLE.
-My knowledge of these protocols enhance my ability to comprehend software and hardware logs to pinpoint areas of importance to find and fix issues/bugs.
-I have experience with Atlassian development tools, such as JIRA, and knowledge of the Agile approach for developing software.
+My hardware experience consists of flashing builds development boards with JLink as well as serial connections such as UART, and SWD.
+I have hands on experience with [serial protocols](https://github.com/teleplayer123/SerialComTools) such as I2C, SPI, and UART.
+As a hobby I like to experiment with development boards and reading data off of flash chips found on old unused hardware.
+I also enjoy disassembling files for security and malware analysis.
+My project [PEDisassembler](https://github.com/teleplayer123/PEDisassembler) for extracting headers from PE files is an ongoing personal project I enjoy working on, as it pushes me to learn more about file formats.
+My knowledge of previously mentioned protocols enhance my ability to comprehend software and hardware logs to pinpoint areas of importance to find and fix issues/bugs.
+In my professional carrer I have used Atlassian development tools, such as JIRA, and experience in the Agile approach for developing software.

 My Skill Set Links:
 ----